docsastests/docsastests.github.io/_posts/2024-08-10-ci-with-github-actions.md

 ## Setting up GitHub Actions

-Now that we have a Jekyll site set up and hosted on GitHub Pages, we can set up a GitHub Action to run the tests whenever we push new content to the `gh-pages` branch.
+Now that we have a Jekyll site set up and hosted on GitHub Pages, we can set up the [Doc Detective GitHub Action](https://github.com/marketplace/actions/doc-detective) to run the tests whenever we push new content to the `gh-pages` branch.

 Create a new file in the `.github/workflows` directory called `docs-as-tests.yml`, and add the following content:

 ```yaml
 name: Docs as Tests
 ```

 Next, let's add a trigger to the workflow that prompts the action to run whenever we push new content to the `gh-pages` branch.